 If you are using an air pump only to operate an under-gravel filter, then the tank size ratings on your air pump are also highly relevant.
 If you purchase an air pump that is too strong, it can blow the floor gravel out of place.

 If you have a tank that is not a standard size (too large or too high compared to standard sizes) then the tank size ratings on the pump do not mean much anymore.
 You will have to test out and see how efficient a pump is for your whole tank and adjust if needed.

-- Objects and decorations: The more things you are running using your air pump, the larger and stronger an air pump you will need.
-The few things you are running from your air pump, the smaller capacity of an air pump you will need.
+2. Objects and decorations: The more things you are running using your air pump, the larger and stronger an air pump you will need.
+The fewer things you are running from your air pump, the smaller the capacity of an air pump you will need.

 For example, a large air stone will provide more resistance than smaller air stone, therefore you will need a stronger air pump for the larger stones.
 Also, any air stone will provide more resistance than no air stone at all.